 My website has been hacked!
 How do I fix it?

 No matter which platform you’re using, and what anybody may tell you, any website can be hacked!
 Hacking essentially means someone has gained unauthorised access to your website server.
+You can read more about this on Anonymania where you can find posts with details information regarding the latest malwares and viruses.
 However, people often use the word to mean any situation where your website has been inappropriately interfered with.

 Suppose we find ourselves in a worst-case scenario and someone has gained access to your WordPress website.
 What now?